-The focus of both programmes is to provide students with a comprehensive conference interpreting training during which they will be able to develop general interpreting, active listening and note-taking skills (semester 1), as well as specialised consecutive and simultaneous interpreting skills (semester 2).
+The focus of both programmes is to provide students with a comprehensive conference interpreting training during which they will be able to develop general interpreting, active listening, consecutive and note-taking skills (semester 1), as well as specialised consecutive and simultaneous interpreting skills (semester 2).

-As a programme included in the AIIC Interpreting Schools and Programmes Directory, the Leeds interpreting programme follows best practices that are recommended by the International Association of Conference Interpreters (AIIC) and enjoy close ties with the UN (Geneva and Vienna) as well as the EU.
+As a programme included in the AIIC Interpreting Schools and Programmes Directory, the Leeds interpreting programme follows best practices that are recommended by the International Association of Conference Interpreters (AIIC) and enjoys close ties with the UN.
 We are regulated by a Memorandum of Understanding between the University of Leeds and the Directorate General for Interpretation and Conferences of the European Parliament in recognition of the excellence in the training of conference interpreters.
-We also receive pedagogical assistance from the EU's Directorate General for Interpretation.
+We also receive pedagogical assistance from the European Commission's Directorate General for Interpretation (DG SCIC).

-MACITS students are required to complete a total of 180 credits: you will have to take modules in consecutive and simultaneous interpreting, specialised translation and translation theory, and undertake a summer project (dissertation or extended translation).
-This programme also offers a route into doctoral research in Interpreting or Translation Studies.
+MACITS students are required to complete a total of 180 credits.
+You will have to take modules in consecutive and simultaneous interpreting, specialised translation and translation theory, and undertake a summer project (dissertation or extended translation).

 PGDCI students are taught alongside MACITS students and take advantage of the same facilities and training opportunities, but they are only required to enrol in two thirds of the credit total of MACITS (120 credits).
 This programme lasts nine months and focuses solely on conference interpreting; translation modules are optional and there is no summer project.
-The programme is suitable for those who already have some professional experience or a postgraduate qualification in translation.Pathways/Streams
+The programme is suitable for those who already have some professional experience or a postgraduate qualification in translation.Language combination

-In order to cater for the requirements of the profession, we offer two programme variants for both MACITS and PGDCI:
+In order to cater for the requirements of the profession, we offer two possible training scenarios for both programmes:

-- Two-languages (ACC): students train to interpret from two foreign languages (C languages) into English (A language).
+- Two-languages (ACC): students train to interpret from two foreign languages (C languages) into English (A language) only.
 For example, you might work from French and German or from Spanish and Portuguese into English.

 - Bidirectional (AB): students train to interpret both ways between one foreign language and English.
 For example, you might work from English into Chinese and from Chinese into English, or both ways between Italian and English.